python-poetry/poetry/docs/pre-commit-hooks.md

 `args: ["-f", "requirements.txt", "-o", "requirements.txt"]` are the default arguments which will create/update the requirements.txt file in the current working directory.

-For output to the console change the arguments and add `verbose: true` to `poetry-export` in your `.pre-commit-config.yaml` file like so:
+You may add `verbose: true` in your `.pre-commit-config.yaml` in order to output to the
+console:

 ```yaml
 hooks: